IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _the logic of the query is expressed with snippets of code, which are called repeatedly by the processing framework._
 - It is based on the **map** ( aka. collect ) and **reduce** ( aka. fold or inject ) functions that exist in many functional programming languages.
 - _MapReduce is a fairly low-level programming model for distributed execution on a cluster of machines._
-    - _Higher-level query languages like SQL can be implemented as a pipeline of MapReduce operations, but there are also many distributed implementations of SQL that don’t use MapReduce._
+    - _Higher-level query languages like SQL can be implemented as a pipeline of MapReduce operations, but there are also many distributed implementations of SQL that don't use MapReduce._

 Graph-Like Data Models _( 图状数据模型 )_